mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

 This was a great discussion, especially for men new to the concept of calling themselves an ally.

-_Haile:_

->  We can't fix the problems of inequity by treating everyone the same, you'll end up stabilizing the existing situation."

 The misconceptions about being a male ally:

 -  It's often not received as a positive by other men, especially if they